 Our results reflect the large number of parameters and uncertainties that need to be assessed to appropriately track debris in the ocean.
 Future studies and experiments will help to enhance our understanding of debris dynamics in a broad range of debris size and buoyancy, and assess the value of the windage coefficient that may possibly change by weathering and bio fouling (Ryan 2015) that in turn may influence the debris trajectories (Beron-Vera et al. 2015).
 Results presented here also emphasize the importance of real-time monitoring of surface currents using observational and modeling approaches.
 Additional studies will also improve our knowledge of the dynamics in equatorial and coastal regions, where complex circulation cannot be explained with simple models.
 Our study leaves some questions open, such as why no MH370 debris has been reported in Summer-Fall 2014 from the west coast of Australia or later from the east coast of Madagascar.

 We expect that future investigation will help to evaluate performances of our methodology and the current state of the marine debris observing system.
 The desirable outcome would be a reliable surface current field that can be used to monitor the movement of debris under different windage coefficients, time-varying buoyancy conditions, and within an operational framework.
+It also should include small-scale motion (submesoscale to smaller mesoscale) that is present in the real ocean.
 It must also take into account the Stokes drift and the wind-driven current shear.
 In our case, these effects are included in the SCUD coefficients, calibrated using real drifter trajectories.
+The errors of these coefficients will be reduced when quality controlled drifter data are reprocessed and improved, including the inclusion of seasonality of the Lagrangian biases in some regions.
 Finally, this study also highlights the importance of sustained ocean observations to monitor ocean conditions that may serve a suite of applications and studies.
 Local experiments in areas of strong/weak currents and winds would help to add more realism to the existing drift models.
 Methodologies such as the one proposed here, in which a suite of approaches are taken, could potentially improve future search strategies and general debris tracking assessments.

 Acknowledgments: Trajectories of surface drifters were obtained from the Global Drifter Program Data Acquisition Center and the Global Telecommunication System.
 This work was led by G. Goni, who was funded by NOAA/AOML.
 J. Trinanes was funded by NOAA/OceanWatch and NOAA/AOML.
 Partial support for M. J. Olascoaga was provided by the Gulf of Mexico Research Initiative through the Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE) at the University of Miami Rosenstiel School of Marine and Atmospheric Science.
 N. Maximenko and J. Hafner were partly supported by the NASA grant NNX13AK35G through the Ocean Surface Topography Science Team.
 IPRC/SOEST Publication XXX/XXXX.